White tongue and groove ceiling installation in a tiny RV.

 I’m so excited to finally share an update on Minnie, our tiny RV.
-We’ve been hard at work since my last post on her and it’s time to reveal our first completed project…the wood tongue and groove plank ceiling.
+We’ve been hard at work since our last cargo trailer conversion update on her and it’s time to reveal our first completed project…the white tongue and groove plank ceiling.

 I thought we’d be doing it in our cottage kitchen but it happened in our RV, our tiny home away from home.
 That’s ok though, I still get to enjoy it and take it on the road when we travel.
 How many people can say that?